 - Far and away, buyer demand is largely focused at the low end of the price range.
 Despite what you might hear coming out of certain media sources, while high-end, luxury homes are still selling, they are not what is driving our real estate market.

-- Which brings us to this next point: New construction at the low-end of the market is in sorely needed.
-See how much these areas prices have spiked?
+- This brings us to this next point: New construction at the low end of the market is in sorely needed.
+See how much these areas’ prices have spiked?

 - Springhurst at $142.33 represents an amazing value for this location, in my opinion.
 At the same time, $172.35 in Crescent Hill appears to be on the high side.